After action: Some thoughts about friends inspired in part by the Yemen raid and the reactions to it in political Washington

 Best Defense Council of the Former Enlisted.

 Whenever someone dies in war, there are a thousand people to blame.
 Victory has a thousand fathers, but defeat is an orphan.
 A service member died a few days ago, on a raid where it sounds like everything went wrong.
-Senator John McCain questioned whether the mission was a success — a $75 million aircraft lost, a service member dead, others wounded, civilian children dead.
+Senator John McCain questioned whether the mission was a success: a $75 million aircraft lost, a service member dead, others wounded, civilian children dead.
 “Anyone who would suggest it [wasn’t] a success does a disservice to the life” of the service member who died, replied the White House press secretary, Sean Spicer.

 Was the raid a success?
 I don’t know.
 Was my war?
 Senator McCain, always the gadfly, asked that question to General John W. Nicholson, regarding Afghanistan yesterday.
 Are we winning or losing?
 “I think it’s a stalemate,” replied the general.